BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ## Automatically creating a GUI from a function with magicgui

 What if we could 'magically' simplify all that and just say: 'hey computer, please create me a GUI for my function'?
 We can (almost) do that with [magicgui](https://napari.org/magicgui/index.html)!
-If we put some tags right next to the variables in our function, we can create the GUI with one line of code :heart_eyes_cat:!
-So let's not wait any longer and add those tags to our function:
+If we put some annotations right next to the variables in our function, we can create the GUI with one line of code :heart_eyes_cat:!
+So let's not wait any longer and add those annotations to our function:

 ```
 from napari.types import ImageData, LabelsData